 Malala Yousafzai (Pakistan), Co-founder of the Malala Fund and youngest-ever Nobel Peace Prize Laureate

 To enter the Education Youth Video Challenge, click here.

 - 2015 MPhil Latin American Studies

 - Darwin College

-Originally from the Dominican Republic and raised in the United States, Carlos Adolfo Gonzalez is a passionate scholar, speaker, and advocate.
+Originally from the Dominican Republic and raised in the United States, Carlos Gonzalez Sierra is a passionate scholar, speaker, and advocate.
 He is pursuing a Juris Doctor and Master in Public Policy at Harvard University.